Torrens Connect operates and maintains the Adelaide Tram Network. Application to access the network is required if:

 RIW is a national competency management system for rail workers.
 It is owned by the Australasian Railway Association (ARA) and endorsed by all its member organisations.
 The system is provided by Metro Trains Australia.
 More information about the program can be found on the RIW website.

-Specific information about Torrens Connect’s Safeworking Rules and Procedures, including network access requirements, is available on our safety resources page.
+Specific information about Torrens Connect’s Safeworking Rules and Procedures, including network access requirements, is located on the resources page.
 Delivery of Torrens Connect’s Operational Rail Induction (ORI) will be delivered through the RIW Portal.

 It is the responsibility of all RIW card holders to ensure they are aware of updates to Torrens Connect’s Safeworking Rules and Procedures.
 Therefore, it is essential that you keep your contact details up-to-date in order to receive any updates.